-The Cummings Graduate Institute is committed to providing opportunities for networking and collaboration, real-world learning opportunities, and national and global field experiences using virtual applications, so that students can observe and learn from experts in the field of integrated care, no matter where they are located.
-Cummings Graduate Institute hosted conferences may be accessed virtually, so that students, graduates, and field experts may come together via online technology to share innovations and opportunities in this rapidly evolving field.
+The Cummings Graduate Institute is committed to providing opportunities for networking and collaboration, real-world learning opportunities, national and global field experiences, so that students can learn from experts in the field of integrated care, no matter where they are located.
+A weekly email compiled and sent from DBH program administration that alerts students and faculty members to upcoming conferences, webinars, events from partner organizations, and national/international conferences, as well as grant opportunities in integrated care.
+DBH program administrators and faculty members identify and host webinars that can be offered by CGI's subject matter experts at no cost to enrolled students, alumni, and faculty members.